-2. Rights and Preferences.
+- 2. Rights and Preferences.
 The Board of Directors is expressly authorized, at any time, by adopting resolutions providing for the issuance of, or providing for a change in the number of, shares of any particular series of Preferred Stock and, if and to the extent from time to time required by law, by filing certificates of amendment or designation which are effective without stockholder action, to increase or decrease the number of shares included in each series of Preferred Stock, but not below the number of shares then issued, and to set in any one or more respects the designations, preferences, conversion or other rights, voting powers, restrictions, limitations as to dividends, qualifications, or terms and conditions of redemption relating to the shares of each such series.
-The authority of the Board of Directors with respect to each series of Preferred Stock shall include, but not be limited to, setting or changing the following:

-a. the dividend rate, if any, on shares of such series, the times of payment and the date from which dividends shall be accumulated, if dividends are to be cumulative;

-redemption; b. whether the shares of such series shall be redeemable and, if so, the redemption price and the terms and conditions of such c. the obligation, if any, of the Company to redeem shares of such series pursuant to a sinking fund; if so, the terms and cond adjustment, if any; d. itions whether shares of such series shall be convertible into, or exchangeable for, shares of stock of any other class or classes and, of such conversion or exchange, including the price or prices or the rate or rates of conversion or exchange and the terms of extent of such voting rigl e. nts; whether the shares of such series shall have voting rights, in addition to the voting rights provided by law, and, if so, the Company; and f. the rights of the shares of such series in the event of voluntary or involuntary liquidation, dissolution or winding-up of the g. any other relative rights, powers, preferences, qualifications, limitations or restrictions thereof relating to such series.
+The authority of the Board of Directors with respect to each series of Preferred Stock shall include, but not be limited to, setting or changing the following: - a. the dividend rate, if any, on shares of such series, the times of payment and the date from which dividends shall be accumulated, if dividends are to be cumulative; - b. whether the shares of such series shall be redeemable and, if so, the redemption price and the terms and conditions of such redemption; - c. the obligation, if any, of the Company to redeem shares of such series pursuant to a sinking fund; - d. whether shares of such series shall be convertible into, or exchangeable for, shares of stock of any other class or classes and, if so, the terms and conditions of such conversion or exchange, including the price or prices or the rate or rates of conversion or exchange and the terms of adjustment, if any; - e. whether the shares of such series shall have voting rights, in addition to the voting rights provided by law, and, if so, the extent of such voting rights; - f. the rights of the shares of such series in the event of voluntary or involuntary liquidation, dissolution or winding-up of the Company; and - g. any other relative rights, powers, preferences, qualifications, limitations or restrictions thereof relating to such series.